Pranesh1221/JavaScript-Coding-Practice/README.md

     <b><a href="#javascript-coding-practice">↥ back to top</a></b>
 </div>

-## Q. Create a Stopwatch program in javascript?
+## Q. Create a stopwatch in javascript?

 <details><summary><b>Answer<b></summary>